MarshaGomez/GenrePrediction/README.md

 ## Building the classifiers
 All the following operations were made in Java using the Weka API.

+we first build 12 classifier to be trained.

 The input balanced dataset is randomized, the items are shuffled.

 The overall dataset is divided in 10 fold of equal size to perform the cross validation.